 - The "Big Dig" in Boston.
 "Let's replace the unsightly and congested Central Artery expressway with an underground tunnel!
 Then, let's reclaim the land where the old highway used to be, building parks, gentrifying the slums that developed around the highways, and de-congesting surface traffic!
 What Could Possibly Go Wrong?"
 Two decades, $15 billion, several lawsuits and four deaths later...

-- The Rolling Stones hire Hell's Angels to work security and pay them in beer.
+- The Rolling Stones hired Hells Angels to work security at the Altamont Free Concert and paid them in beer.
 At least one audience member wound up dead.